dataPulverizer/interface-d-c-fortran/README.md

 	writeln(mult(3, 4));
 }
 ```
 Evidently you simply need to register the function using the `extern (C)` directive and list functions.
 Then it's all a matter of compiler magic.
-I first compile the C and D scripts but not link, then I use the D compiler to compile both together:
+I first compile the C and D scripts but not link, then I use the D compiler to compile both together and run:

 ```
 # To Compile: